ChrisV505/Fullstack-TaskTracker/README.md

 # Full-Stack Financial Tracker

-A full-featured financial tracker web app built with **Spring Boot (Java)** on the backend and **React** on the frontend.
+A full-featured financial tracker web app built with **Spring Boot (Java)** on the backend and **React (Vite + JavaScript)** on the frontend.
 This project allows users to manage tasks and projects, track income and expenses, and visualize transactions like a roadmap.

+---

 ## Features